vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 We will proceed in this order:

 1. Model the service interface
-2. Rewrite it to work with web api services
+2. Rewrite it to work with Web Api Services
 3. Implement the service
-4. Mount the service on event bus
+4. Mount the service on the event bus
 5. Use the router factory to build a router with handlers that connects to our event bus services

 ## Model your service

-Let's say that we want to model a service that manages all operations regarding transactions CRUD.
+Let's say that we want to model a service that manages all operations regarding CRUD transactions.
 An example interface for this asynchronous service could be:

 ```java
 public interface TransactionsManagerService {